Ross School of Business: The Joel D. Tauber Institute for Global Operations

 Joel D. Tauber donated $5 million in 1995 to establish the Joel D. Tauber Manufacturing Institute, which trains graduate engineering and business students in operations management.
 The program is run jointly with the University's College of Engineering.
 In 2007, the institute was renamed the (Joel D.) Tauber Institute for Global Operations to recognize increased interest from service, healthcare, IT, and retail organizations.
 In 2012 the institute was awarded the first UPS George D. Smith Prize from INFORMS for its effective and innovative preparation of students to be practitioners of operations research, management science or analytics.

-The Zell-Lurie Institute
+The Zell–Lurie Institute

 The Samuel Zell & Robert H. Lurie Institute for Entrepreneurial Studies provides the curriculum, program initiatives, community involvement, and alumni outreach activities that provide resources for graduates of the Ross School of Business.
 In 1999, a $10 million donation from Samuel Zell and Ann Lurie on behalf of her husband Robert H. Lurie established the Samuel Zell & Robert H. Lurie Institute for Entrepreneurial Studies at the Business School.
+Current ZLI offerings include student-led investment funds, venture competitions, and structured mentorship and advising for founders, with program details and calendars published online.